calpoly-iandunn/csc471/assignments/lab02.md

 ## Overview and Context

-For your first assignment, you will be writing a program to render (draw) an indexed face set (aka polygonal mesh of triangles) as an image via software rasterization.
+For your first assignment, you will be writing a program to render (draw) an indexed face set (a.k.a. polygonal mesh of triangles) as an image via software rasterization.
 We are continuing to build some basic tools for the assignment.

 ### Goals for Today's Lab